There are three primary ways to fax with Windows Vista.

 Windows Vista contains software already includes the ability to fax from your computer.

-For detailed instructions of how to configure and operate Windows Fax and Scan in Windows Vista, it is exactly the same as doing the same in Windows 7.
+For detailed instructions on how to configure and operate Windows Fax and Scan in Windows Vista, it is the same as doing the same in Windows 7.